Salamanca

 1 hour

-It is a classicist-style building that was constructed in the late 19th century at the initiative of Father Cámara, Bishop of Salamanca.
-This building was one of many works undertaken by Father Cámara in the Diocese of Salamanca during his prelacy.
-He restored numerous temples and parish houses; he built new buildings, such as the church of San Juan de Sahagún, the new Hospital de la Santísima Trinidad, or the Basilica of Santa Teresa in Alba de Tormes, which remained unfinished at his death.
+This building was one of the many works that Father Cámara undertook in the Diocese of Salamanca during his prelacy.
+He restored numerous temples and parish houses; he built new buildings, such as the temple of San Juan de Sahagún, the new Hospital de la Santísima Trinidad or the Basilica of Santa Teresa in Alba de Tormes, which remained unfinished at his death.
 On the very day of his passing, the decision was made to pay him tribute with a sculpture, financed by popular subscription and with the altruistic collaboration of several artists.
 The sculptor Aniceto Marinas was commissioned to create the bronze figure, while the pedestal was the work of Repullés and Vargas.
 Initially, the sculpture was installed in Plaza de Anaya, although it was later moved next to the Episcopal Palace, where it currently remains.

-This building, which served as Francisco Franco's residence during the Civil War, was later converted into a Museum and Diocesan Archive.
+This building, which served as Francisco Franco's residence during the Civil War, was later converted into a Diocesan Museum and Archive.

 On the three floors dedicated to the museum, we can find: